A complete overview of the Method, Practices & Tools

-This is a timeboxed 8-hour event where the Scrum team and the Product Owner discuss and set the goal for the Sprint.
+This is a timeboxed 8-hour event where the Scrum Team and the Product Owner discuss and set the goal for the Sprint.
 Then, the team picks User Stories from Product Backlog to help achieve this goal and divides them into actionable tasks.
 Lastly, all these tasks are placed in the Sprint Backlog and evaluated in hours or Story Points to see if the team can achieve them during the Sprint.

 The role of the Product Owner during Sprint Planning is to help set the goal.
-However it is solely up to the Scrum team to choose which User Stories will help achieve this goal.
+However, it is solely up to the Scrum team to choose which User Stories will help achieve this goal.

 It is important to note that this meeting is not about reporting status.
-It is about sharing on what has been done towards the goal and voicing any issues that team members see with reaching this goal during the Sprint.
+It is about sharing what has been done towards the goal and voicing any issues that team members see with reaching this goal during the Sprint.
 This way, the Scrum team can identify and solve issues faster.